Close

 Regulatory reform at the GDC

 We have been calling for comprehensive reform for some years now to unlock the prescriptive and outdated legislation under which we currently operate.
-Our legislative framework continues to limit our ability to deliver our statutory functions more effectively and efficiency.
-We have welcomed the intent to introduce a flexible framework, and the template for reform is taking shape, but more work is needed develop legislation that will work for all health and care professional regulators, including the GDC.
+We have welcomed the intent to introduce a flexible framework, and the template for reform is now taking shape, although sector specific considerations remain.
+The proposed template does not yet give an indication of the approach policy makers will take on issues specific to dentistry.

 The timetable for full scale reform remains uncertain, but it is at least several years away.
 We will continue to press for regulatory reform to accelerate, with the support of our stakeholders.